Superior Food Grade Flooring WA Culinary Spaces Are Looking For

 What factors affect food grade flooring costs?

-- Basic Flooring: This will be your basic epoxy or polyurethane cement that is good for light to moderate use.
+- Basic Flooring: This will be your basic epoxy or polyurethane cement flooring that is good for light to moderate use.

-- Superior Flooring: Mid-range quality, includes exotic hardwood and other materials with improved features such as more durable wear layer.
+- Superior Flooring: Mid-range quality, includes exotic hardwood and other materials with improved features such as a more durable wear layer.

 How long does the installation take?